Incognito-Coder/Pv-Assistant/README.md

 A Telegram bot for create pv assistant.
 <h2>Installion:</h2>
 <br>
-1.upload master.xip to your host
+1.upload master.zip to your host
 <br>
 2.replace TOKEN & USERID with your own
 <br>